 Chicken Ghee roast is an authentic Mangalorean style chicken dish, from Mangalore, a port city in the south Indian state of Karnataka.
 It is traditionally prepared with a special masala powder, tamarind juice, jaggery powder, and a generous amount of ghee.
-This chicken ghee roast is a tasty and tangy side dish and is usually served with neer dosa, appam, pulao, biryani, rice, and dishes of a similar kind.
+This chicken ghee roast is a tasty and tangy side dish and is usually served with neer dosa, appam, pulao, biryani, rice, and dishes for lunch and dinner.

 What is Chicken Ghee Roast?